Raz18/http_server_task/README.md

 Dynamic creation of HTTP servers.

+Listing all active http servers.

+Stopping an active http server.

 It is extendable, supports parallel task execution, and ensures efficient HTTP servers creation and management, all from a single API server as requested!

 ## Project Structure